High level of capital preservation as Senior Loans have first priority of repayment and are secured by the issuer’s assets

 Auditor PricewaterhouseCoopers LLP

-Currency Hedged to CAD (Class A, C, F)
+Currency Hedged to CAD (Class A)

 Custodian CIBC Mellon Trust Company